 We put out periodic information on the Compliance Net internal intranet to promote and practice true compliance.

 We distribute information on the Compliance Net that includes activities and themes linked to activities which are being undertaken as well as information to understand the true nature of compliance with examples found throughout the world.
 We raise the awareness of every employee through the activities of compliance promotion managers in each company.
 In addition, we publish information that promotes the basic knowledge of compliance, harassment checks, and a collection of materials for self-study in order to make learning accessible at any time on the Compliance Net.

 Each Group company is engaged in activities around compliance promotion managers.
 The Compliance Department provides suggestions and tools tailored to the challenges of each company, implements group training and offers other measures of support.
 In addition, we have introduced research to more deeply recognize our role as the driving force of compliance management for directors and managers who are newly appointed at Group companies in Japan.

 Insider Trading Prevention Systems: Implementation and Communication

-The Legal Department of the Risk Management Headquarters of Suntory Holdings Ltd. and the management headquarters of Suntory Beverage & Food Ltd. are working to comprehensively prevent insider trading by introducing e-Learning based on the content provided by the Tokyo Stock Exchange, as Suntory Beverage & Food Ltd. and Dynac Corp. are listed on the Tokyo Stock Exchange.
+The Risk Management Department of Suntory Holdings Ltd. and Suntory Beverage & Food Ltd. and the management headquarters of Suntory Beverage & Food Ltd. are working to comprehensively prevent insider trading by introducing e-learning based on the content provided by the Tokyo Stock Exchange, as Suntory Beverage & Food Ltd. is listed on the Tokyo Stock Exchange.

-Implementing the Suntory Group’s Code of Business Ethics in Business Activities
+Implementing Suntory Group Code of Business Ethics in Business Activities

 We have clarified our emphasis on compliance in the Code of Business Ethics.
 Each department has set and is operating policies and voluntary standards for challenges related to various compliance in their business activities based on the concepts of the Code of Business Ethics.